Rome: Climate

 Rome has a Mediterranean climate (Köppen climate classification: Csa), with hot, dry summers and mild, humid winters.

 Its average annual temperature is above 21 °C during the day and 9 °C at night.
 In the coldest month, January, the average temperature is 12.6 °C during the day and 2.1 °C at night.
 In the warmest month, August, the average temperature is 31.7 °C during the day and 17.3 °C at night.

 December, January and February are the coldest months, with a daily mean temperature of approximately 8 °C. Temperatures during these months generally vary between 10 and 15 C during the day and between 3 and 5 C at night, with colder or warmer spells occurring frequently.
 Snowfall is rare but not unheard of, with light snow or flurries occurring on some winters, generally without accumulation, and major snowfalls on a very rare occurrence (the most recent ones were in 2018, 2012 and 1986).

 The average relative humidity is 75%, varying from 72% in July to 77% in November.
 Sea temperatures vary from a low of 13.9 °C in February to a high of 25.0 °C in August.

+The highest temperature ever recorded in Rome was 42.9 °C on 18 July 2023.